 Once I achieved financial freedom I felt like a big weight was lifted off of my shoulders.
 It became natural for my friends and family to come to me for advice about money.

-I decided I wanted to start a blog and write about my journey.
-Maybe I can even help some people outside my immediate circle of friends and family.
+I decided to start a blog so I can help people outside my immediate circle of friends and family.

-Not only have I turned my financial situation around, but I’ve also helped those closest to me do the same.
-I want to help as many other professional women with their money as possible and find the same peace of mind I’ve found.
+I want to help as many other women with their money as possible so they can find the same peace of mind I’ve found.

 I know how it feels to be broke.
 I know how it feels to have a negative net worth.
 I know how it feels to have a ton of debt and bad credit.
 I know how it feels to make very little money while working long hours.
 I know how it feels to live paycheck-to-paycheck even when you’re making a decent salary (and when your not).
 I know how it feels to have no idea where all your money went.